George Eliot Hospital NHS Trust cares for 24 patients with Covid-19 in hospital

 Advertisement

-The number of beds at George Eliot Hospital NHS Trust occupied by people who tested positive for Covid-19 increased in the last four weeks – 28 days ago, there were 14.
+The number of beds at George Eliot Hospital NHS Trust occupied by people who tested positive for Covid-19 decreased in the last four weeks – 28 days ago, there were 27.

-Nationally, the number of hospital patients with Covid-19 has increased by 14% in the last four weeks, while the number on mechanical ventilators has decreased by 6%.
+Nationally, the number of hospital patients with Covid-19 has increased by 42% in the last four weeks, while the number on mechanical ventilators has increased by 30%.

-The figures also show that 23 new patients with Covid were admitted to hospital in George Eliot Hospital NHS Trust in the week to February 13.
-This was up from 19 in the previous seven days.
+The figures also show that 14 new patients with Covid were admitted to hospital in George Eliot Hospital NHS Trust in the week to February 20.
+This was down from 23 in the previous seven days.